milahu/rust-compare-diff-libs/README.md

 comparison of diff algorithms in rust

+* Myers diff algorithm
+   * can produce 'slider errors' = wrong grouping of lines / code blocks
+* Patience diff algorithm
+   * implemented in `diffs` library, see [diffs-patience-token/](diffs-patience-token/)
+   * (much) slower than myers algorithm
+   * can fix 'slider errors' = wrong grouping of lines / code blocks
 * Longest Common Subsequence (LCS) algorithm
-* Myers diff algorithm
+   * TODO better name? strictly speaking, all diff algos are LCS algos
+   * sometimes fails to find the longest common sequence, see [difference-lcs/](difference-lcs/)

 ### todo

 * read input from files, like the [diffr](https://crates.io/crates/diffr) tool
    * add more tests to compare algos, like [diff-slider-tools/corpus](https://github.com/mhagger/diff-slider-tools)
 * compare lines / tokens / bytes
-* Patience diff algorithm
-   * implemented in `diffs` library
-   * much slower than myers algorithm
-   * can fix 'slider errors' = wrong grouping of lines / code blocks
 * Histogram diff algorithm
    * can be faster than myers algorithm
    * does not work on all inputs (limited number of different tokens?)